padrino/padrino-docs/guides/mounting-applications.md

 Padrino stores application mounting information by default within `config/apps.rb`.
-This file is intended to keep all information regarding what applications are mounted to which uri's.
+This file is intended to keep all information regarding what applications are mounted to which uri‘s.
 An `apps.rb` file has the following
 structure: